KSP-CKAN/NetKAN-Infra/README.md

 ### Microservices

+#### Scheduler

+Every once in a while, the Scheduler kicks off and submits NetKAN metadata for the Inflator to work with.

 #### Inflator

 The core of the system, it has the job to _inflate_ NetKAN metadata to CKAN metadata as described in the [Schema] and [Spec].